Marcel Proust: Early writing

 1908 was an important year for Proust's development as a writer.
 During the first part of the year he published in various journals pastiches of other writers.
 These exercises in imitation may have allowed Proust to solidify his own style.
-In addition, in the spring and summer of the year Proust began work on several different fragments of writing that would later coalesce under the working title of Contre Sainte-Beuve.
+In addition, in the spring and summer of the year Proust began work on several essays in imitation of various styles that would later collect under the title Pastiches et mélanges.
+The subject of these pieces was Henri Lemoine, a fraudster who had convinced several members of high society, including the diamond magnate Julius Wernher and Proust himself, that he had discovered the secret of creating diamonds.
+Proust also began to write a more ambitious book of essays, later published as Contre Sainte-Beuve.
 Proust described his efforts in a letter to a friend: "I have in progress: a study on the nobility, a Parisian novel, an essay on Sainte-Beuve and Flaubert, an essay on women, an essay on pederasty (not easy to publish), a study on stained-glass windows, a study on tombstones, a study on the novel".

 From these disparate fragments Proust began to shape a novel on which he worked continually during this period.
 The rough outline of the work centred on a first-person narrator, unable to sleep, who during the night remembers waiting as a child for his mother to come to him in the morning.
 The novel was to have ended with a critical examination of Sainte-Beuve and a refutation of his theory that biography was the most important tool for understanding an artist's work.
 Present in the unfinished manuscript notebooks are many elements that correspond to parts of the Recherche, in particular, to the "Combray" and "Swann in Love" sections of Volume 1, and to the final section of Volume 7.
 Trouble with finding a publisher, as well as a gradually changing conception of his novel, led Proust to shift work to a substantially different project that still contained many of the same themes and elements.
 By 1910 he was at work on À la recherche du temps perdu.